 - The basis of the block must be an argument that the proposal under consideration is inconsistent with the group's values, charter, interests, or purpose.
 Inappropriate uses of blocks are those based on personal or parochial preferences or objectives.

 - Offering a block can be a courageous act.
-I use the term "offering" because a block offered in good faith truly is a gift to the group.
+I use the term offering because a block offered in good faith truly is a gift to the group.
 It causes the group to stop and take account of the objections raised by the person offering the block.
-Blocks provide information to the group.
-It's a way of advising the group that the proposal is deficient in some respects.
+A block provides information to the group.
+It's a way for a member to advise the group of a perceived deficiency in the proposal.

 - Know how to respond to blocks